imsiddhant07/GSoC21-blog/Syntax-AwareAugmentation.md

 output | data files (repalced/dropped.en & .sparql)|

-check the code at [Neural-qa](https://github.com/dbpedia/neural-qa) concluding with, augmentation techniques are basically used to lend a hand to help train a machine learning model better given small size datasets.
+check the code for [Syntax-aware augmentation](https://github.com/dbpedia/neural-qa/tree/gsoc-siddhant/gsoc/siddhant/DataAug/Syntax-aware) and the entire work at *[neural-qa](https://github.com/dbpedia/neural-qa/tree/gsoc-siddhant/gsoc/siddhant)* thus to concluding with, augmentation techniques are basically used to lend a hand to help train a machine learning model better given small size datasets.